-If your vehicle spends its days sitting in your garage, then you may want to look into car sharing.
-With peer to peer car sharing platforms, you can make money by renting your vehicle to others.
+If your vehicle spends its days sitting in your garage, then you may want to look into car-sharing.
+With peer-to-peer car sharing platforms, you can make money by renting your vehicle to others.

 Meet Justin, who makes money on the side by successfully renting out his vehicles.
-He uses the car sharing website Turo to list his cars and find customers who are interested in renting them short term.
+He uses the car-sharing website, Turo, to list his cars and find customers who are interested in renting them short term.

-I’ve found success renting vehicles to guests on Turo, the world’s largest peer to peer car sharing platform.
+I’ve found success renting vehicles to guests on Turo, the world’s largest peer-to-peer car-sharing platform.

 I love cars and also enjoy working with people.

 I’d say I dedicate roughly 10 hours a month.
 Listing the vehicle isn’t that involved.
-But most of what I have to do is cleaning the cars — vacuuming, exterior wash, interior cleaning, etc.
+But most of what I have to do is clean the cars — vacuuming, exterior wash, interior cleaning, etc.

 In addition, I spend time communicating with guests to ensure they have an optimal experience.
 And I also try to optimize my profile page on the Turo website (pricing, availability, profile details, extras offered, etc.).

 Other hosts have a strategy where they buy cheap Toyota Yaris’.
-Turo isn’t a big fan of that strategy because it can provide a less than stellar customer experience.
+However, Turo isn’t a big fan of that strategy because it can provide a less than stellar customer experience.